rickb777/plural/README.md

 Package plural provides simple support for localising plurals in a flexible range of different styles.

 There are considerable differences around the world in the way plurals are handled.
-This is a simple but competent API for catering with these differences when presenting to people formatted text with numbers.
+This is a simple but useful API for catering with these differences when presenting to people formatted text with numbers.

 This package is able to format **countable things** and **continuous values**.
 It can handle integers and floating point numbers equally and this allows you to decide to what extent each is appropriate.

 For example, `2 cars` might weigh `1.6 tonnes`; both categories are covered.

-This API is deliberately simple; it doesn't address the full gamut of internationalisation.
-If that's what you need, you should consider products such as https://github.com/nicksnyder/go-i18n instead.

 ## Installation